 Several years ago I featured a DIY carbon paddle on the blog, made by a fellow in Germany named Andreas.
 Unfortunately, carbon fiber tubes and sheets are very expensive, so you won’t necessarily save money by building your own carbon paddle, but if you do choose to make one you’ll end up with exactly the features you want.

-Instead of making one from scratch, you could convert an existing one-piece or two-piece paddle into a four- or five-piece paddle, as I did in the video below (but this won’t save you any money unless you already have a paddle you’re willing to cut apart or you can find a used one for a low price).
+Instead of making one from scratch, you could convert an existing one- or two-piece paddle into a four- or five-piece paddle, as I did in the video below (but this won’t save you any money unless you already have a paddle you’re willing to cut apart or you can find a used one for a low price).
 I modified a lightweight bent-shaft model that my mother-in-law (an avid kayaker) purchased and eventually rejected, saying that using it felt like trying to paddle through ice cream.

 I transformed my mother-in-law’s “ice cream scoops” into an ultralight packrafting paddle.